INFO-698-InfoSci-Capstone/pose-estimation-dl/README.md

 - **analysis/**
   Contains all analysis-related materials:
-  - `docs/` – Technical User guides, technical documentation, and workflow instructions (!!
-Most important for those who want to know how we got to this point, and how you would too)
+  - `docs/` – Technical User guides, technical documentation, and workflow instructions
+    - Most important for those who want to know how we got to this point, and how you would too
-  - `logs/` – Weekly/bi-weekly logs using the Rose/Bud/Thorn model for project tracking and reflection (This was primarily for the projects' creators to track progress for class credit)
+  - `logs/` – Weekly/bi-weekly logs using the Rose/Bud/Thorn model for project tracking and reflection
+    - This was Largely for the projects' creators to track progress for class credit
-  - `data/` – Data used for analysis, including raw and derived datasets. (this is primarily empty - this project was largely absent of datasets.
-The data we were working with was particularly large considering it was video data, and efforts are being made to get that into large file storage)
+  - `data/` – Data used for analysis, including raw and derived datasets.

-  - `dockerfiles/` – Dockerfiles for building reproducible computational environments. (this is another important one, considering the bulk of the project's objective was to containerize these applications into stable, user friendly workflow environments.
+  - `dockerfiles/` – Dockerfiles for building reproducible computational environments.
+    - this is another important one, considering the bulk of the project's objective was to containerize these applications into stable, user friendly workflow environments.
 This includes the current working and deployed dockerfiles, archived ppast iterations, and developmental future enhancements
   - `notes/` – Supplementary notes, link collections, and workflow tips.
 Essentially a scratchpad
   - `terraform/` - Files pertaining to terraform and infrastructure as code, specifically for cacao, which allows us to make predefined templates for users to interact with our tools via jetstream.

 - **src/**
   Source code for scripts and pipelines used in the project.
+Largely empty

 - **CONDUCT.md**
   Contributor Code of Conduct.
 Please read before contributing.